 Historic downtown Encinitas is home to delightful little sidewalk cafés, wonderful shops and great restaurants.
 This historic corridor was once Highway 101, which was the only coastal highway connecting San Diego to Los Angeles.

 Today, it’s an alternative route traveled by locals and out-of-towners, who enjoy a slower pace of life.
-The beautiful banners on the street light polls were donated by the thriving artists colony as part of Encinitas’ Streetscape project.
+The beautiful banners on the streetlight poles were donated by the thriving artists colony as part of Encinitas’ Streetscape project.

 Other amenities are wide sidewalks, benches and a huge Encinitas sign stretching from one side of the highway to the other.
 Plus, old Encinitas is pedestrian friendly.
 Cars still park diagonally along its main thoroughfare, which is only two blocks from the ocean.
 Yes, this is a romantic beach town.

 For an update of what’s happening in Downtown Encinitas and to get the lay of the land, stop by their office.
-They offer maps of Historic Highway 101.
-Their hours are Mon.–Fri., 8 a.m.–5 p.m.
-From their centrally located storefront office on S. Coast Highway you can travel in any direction, on foot, and discover Downtown Encinitas.
+They also offer guides of Historic-Highway-101.
+Their hours are Mon.–Fri., 9 a.m.–5 p.m.
+From their centrally located storefront office on S. Coast Highway you can travel in any direction on foot, and discover Downtown Encinitas.
 You can also visit their Web site [encinitas101.com] and download their excellent walking tour as well.

-Without a doubt, a highlight of any excursion of downtown Encinitas is to stroll through the outdoor Seaside Bazaar (10), which takes place every Sat.–Sun. from 9:00 a.m.–4 p.m.
+Without a doubt, a highlight of any excursion of downtown Encinitas is to stroll through the outdoor Seaside Bazaar (10), which takes place every Sat.–Sun. from 9 a.m.–5 p.m.
 (760-753-1611).
+[Seasidebazaar.com].
 Along the way you will get your fill of fascinating little shops to discover and lots of inviting sidewalk cafés.

-Another must is to marvel at the historic La Paloma Theatre (10) at 471 S. Coast Highway 101 (760-436-5774).
+Another must is to marvel at the historic La Paloma Theatre (10) at 471 S. Coast Highway 101 (760-436-7469).
 The theater was built in 1928 and hosted famous movie stars including Mary Pickford, Charlie Chaplin and Douglas Fairbanks, who lived in what is now Rancho Santa Fe.
 Some of the first “talkies” premiered here.
 The theater still shows movies to the public on a regular basis.
+The box office accepts cash only.

-The newest attraction in Downtown Encinitas is the $40 million Pacific Station (8) at 687 S. Coast Highway 101, Unit 229 (760-633-1476) [pacificstation.net].
+The newest attraction in Downtown Encinitas is the $40 million Pacific Station (8) at 687 S. Coast Highway 101, Unit 229 (858-705-5560) [pacificstationcondos.com].
 It’s a mixed-use shopping, dining and living complex extraordinaire, which is the talk of the town.
 On the street level is a new Whole Foods Market, a restaurant and several must-see boutiques.

 Literally steps away, between F and I streets on S. Coast Highway 101, is a local favorite called the Lumberyard Shopping Center (19).
 It’s home to more delightful shops and lots of wonderful places to eat.
-Recommendations including 3rd Corner, which is a wine shop and bistro serving lunch and dinner from 11:30 a.m. till 1 a.m. daily; St. Tropez Bakery & Bistro serving authentic French provencial cuisine and bakery goods for breakfast, lunch and early dinner with delicious desserts; and the Lumberyard Tavern & Grill, which is open till midnight.
+Recommendations include 3rd Corner, which is a wine shop and bistro serving lunch and dinner; St. Tropez Bakery & Bistro, serving authentic French cuisine, baked goods and delicious desserts; and the Lumberyard Tavern & Grill, which is open till midnight.

 Just offshore is a California State Marine-Life Refuge.
 This underwater park is a favorite with scuba divers and snorkelers.